 I watched the Berlin wall be taken down (and had a chunk of it), and supported the fall of the wall at the time.
 However, hearts and minds have to change first.

-I am always seeking balance, and because I doubt much that is shared from the far left and the far right, any negative comments will be deleted.
+I am always seeking balance, and I am skeptical of much that is shared from the far Left and the far Right.

 Life’s short.
 Feel good. ❤️🦋☯️

 A bit about me, your Spiral Sister

 I would love to speak at your bookstore, crystal shop, acupuncture / chiropractor office, or other holistic / natural fair or festival.
 I support healthy lifestyle businesses.
 For information on both of my books, visit my Amazon author’s page — Click here.